steli99/billiards-cpp/docs/REPORT.md

 # Billiards Vision — Technical report

-## Scope and authorship

-This is an AI-generated reference/portfolio implementation of the supplied **Sport video analysis for billiard matches** example (June/July 2024).
-It is implemented in C++17 with OpenCV, uses CMake, and contains no deep-learning models.
-All detection, classification, segmentation, tracking, minimap generation and evaluation logic is in C++.

-The supplied development guidelines and example explicitly disallow AI-written code in the course submission.
-Consequently, this repository is **not a compliant student submission**.
-Source files identify OpenAI ChatGPT as the author.
-No human group-member contribution or working-hour total has been invented.
-Human development hours are not recorded.
-Compilation on the official Virtual Lab has not been verified; local compilation and tests are documented below.

 ## Dataset and protocol

 The [provided benchmark](https://drive.google.com/drive/folders/1dzNrhDpc2DXRqmQgbO5l2WMjzfhMdxVn) contains ten clips from four matches.
 All 20 supplied first/last images and their original bounding boxes and label masks were evaluated.
 All **1464 video frames** were processed.
 The original dataset is not redistributed; derived output images and videos are included.
 Dataset copyrights remain with the original owners.